 An SMF that detects then that it has undergone a partial failure shall send a PFCP Session Set Deletion Request, including all its CSIDs corresponding to the component(s) that failed, to the UPF, if the UPF is known to support the feature, as shown in Figure 4.6.2-3.

-Figure 4.6.2-3: SMF initiated PFCP Session Det Deletion procedure
+Figure 4.6.2-3: SMF initiated PFCP Session Set Deletion procedure

 Likewise, an UPF that detects then that it has undergone a partial failure shall send a PFCP Session Set Deletion Request, including all its CSIDs corresponding to the component(s) that failed, to the SMF, if the SMF is known to support the feature, as shown in Figure 4.6.2-4.

-Figure 4.6.2-4: UPF initiated PFCP Session Det Deletion procedure
+Figure 4.6.2-4: UPF initiated PFCP Session Set Deletion procedure

 Upon receiving a PFCP Session Set Deletion Request reporting a partial failure for one or more FQ-CSID(s), the SMF or UPF shall find the PFCP sessions matching the FQ-CSID(s) and then proceed with the restoration procedures specified in clause 4 for an SMF or UPF failure.